Android Central Verdict

 OnePlus made a lot of positive strides in the software front over the last two years, and it is embarking on a new journey with OxygenOS 11.
 The skin is based on Android 11 and has a bold new visual style that's very different to previous versions.

 The new visual layout is designed to facilitate one-handed use, with most interface elements sitting further down on the page.
-The UX is very similar to Samsung's One UI, but for what it's worth, it works well on devices like the 8T.
+The UX is very similar to Samsung's One UI 3.0, but for what it's worth, it works well on devices like the 8T.

 OnePlus attracted a lot of enthusiast users over the last six years, and one of the main reasons was because of the clean software that blended into the background.
 With OxygenOS 11, OnePlus is putting some of its identity into the software as well as it tries to differentiate itself in this area.
 With OnePlus now focused on the mainstream segment, the changes in OxygenOS 11 have been targeted at making sure regular users find the UI familiar.

-I used OxygenOS 11 for over a month now, starting off with the beta builds on the OnePlus 8 Pro and switching to the stable build on the OnePlus 8T.
+I used OxygenOS 11 for several months now, starting off with the beta builds on the OnePlus 8 Pro and switching to the stable build on the OnePlus 8T.
 I'll admit that I don't mind the changes as much now as I did when I first saw them, and OnePlus' reasoning for overhauling the UI makes sense considering the positioning of the 8T.

 While the UI itself looks different, OnePlus hasn't messed with the customization options, and that means OxygenOS still has a lot to offer in this area.
 You can change the accent colors, clock styles for AOD, animations for the in-screen reader, system icons, and even the font.
 Google's default navigation system is available here, and you get to switch to gesture navigation while setting up the phone — a nice touch.

 Talking about Google, OnePlus is ditching its own dialer and messages app in favor of Google's communication suite.
 The OnePlus 8T comes with Google's dialer and Messages out of the box, but OnePlus' Gallery app is intact.
-OnePlus took a similar strategy with the Nord earlier in the year, and it's clear that this is the way going forward.
+OnePlus took a similar strategy with the Nord, and it's clear that this is the way going forward.
 If you liked using OnePlus' Messages app, you can now find it on the Play Store.

 I covered all the new features in OxygenOS 11 extensively, but I'll do a brief rundown.
 As the skin is built on top of Android 11, it gets all the new features Google introduced in the latest version of Android.
 That means a Conversation view that puts all conversations at the top of your notifications, chat bubbles, and a persistent media player in the pull-down notification pane.